PEVA Explained: Safety, Best Uses, & Buying Advice

 PEVA vs Vinyl

-I’ve mentioned most of the differences between the two above such as PEVA being biodegradable, not containing the harmful chemical phthalates and being kind of free from odors.
+I’ve mentioned most of the differences between the two above, such as PEVA being biodegradable, not containing harmful chemical phthalates, and being kind of free from odors.

 While PEVA is most definitely a very much safer alternative to use over PVC, this does not mean that you should start getting rid of every single PVC product you have at your home, which is fairly significant.